-You will choose One of three different times to attend a six week zero credit hour seminar called Connections 101.
-Connections 101 will be held on Fridays beginning September 12th from 9am until 11am, 11am until 1pm, and Noon until 2pm.
-Connections 101 will give you the basic survival skills needed to succeed in college.
-The Challenge Program will touch on time management, understanding your learning style, study skills, campus resources, test taking, note taking, and much more.
-You will also be given the opportunity to network with upper classmen, peers, and staff members.
-You will register during your orientation session, choose the time that best fits your schedule.
+You will choose One of three different times to attend a six week zero credit hour seminar called Connections 102.
+Connections 102 will be held on Fridays beginning January 9th from 9am until 11am, 11am until 1pm, and Noon until 2pm.
+Connections 102 will give you the basic networking and career building skills needed to succeed after your first year.
+The Challenge Program will touch on financial literacy, resume building, interview skills, how and who to get letters of recommendation from, internships and externships and much more.
+You will also be given the opportunity to network with upper classmen, community leaders, and staff members.
+You will sign up for Connection 102 after you register for the winter semester, choose the time that best fits your schedule.

 Peer Mentor Program